-Intra-day trading on an interconnector or border with ramp rates is only allowed if the dayahead flows on the traded contract as well as those on the preceding and following contract are known.
-As a result, the last contract of the trading day is only made tradable once the dayahead values for the following day are available to the algorithm.
-This may be at a moment later than the moment that the border opens for intra-day trading.
+Intra-day continuous trading on an interconnector or border with ramp rates is only allowed if the day-ahead flows on the traded contract as well as those on the preceding and following contracts are known.
+As a result, the last contract of the trading day is only made tradable once the day-ahead values for the following day are available to the algorithm.
+This may be at a moment later than the moment that the border opens for intra-day continuous trading.
+Similarly the last contract prior delivery period traded within intra-day auction is not tradable on an interconnector or border with ramp rates during intraday auction execution.

-Ramp rates can also be applied to groups of interconnectors and to borders with more than one interconnector where the 'common ATC' principle is applied (i.e. the capacity assigned to the border is distributed evenly over all interconnectors on that border, cf. section 2.4).
+Ramp rates can also be applied to groups of interconnectors and to borders with more than one interconnector where the 'common ATC' principle is applied (i.e. the capacity assigned to the border is used jointly by all interconnectors on that border, cf. section 2.4).